dingherself/phil-324/README.md

 This course is an introduction to the philosophy of law in general and feminist philosophy of law in particular.
 We will consider several significant philosophical issues at the intersection of law and morality and explore their jurisprudential implications.
 Topics will include the nature of law, judicial discretion, constitutional and statutory interpretation, civil disobedience, racial equality, gender equality, sexual harassment, reproductive freedom, and LGBTQ+ equality.

 N.B.
-If the dark theme makes reading difficult, you can change your system to light mode, or if you are logged into your Github account, change your [account settings](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/managing-your-theme-settings).
+If the dark theme makes reading difficult, you can switch your system to light mode, or if you are logged into your Github account, change your [account settings](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/managing-your-theme-settings).

 <p align="center"><strong><a href="https://github.com/dingherself/phil-324/blob/main/syllabus.md">syllabus</a></strong> &VerticalLine; <strong><a href="https://github.com/dingherself/phil-324/blob/main/schedule.md">schedule</a></strong> &VerticalLine; <strong><a href="https://d2l.arizona.edu/d2l/home/1294813">D2L site</a></strong></p>